Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Methodology

-where $\theta = \{\mathbf{W}_\ell, \mathbf{b}_\ell, ...\}$ and $\psi$ represents the activation function.
-In the following implementation, the stardard deviation of the Gaussian distribution $\sigma$ is set to 1.0, following the empirical demonstration of PECANN employing a Fourier net in \citet{hu2025caalm}.
-Additionally, the conventional MLP architecture is recovered as a special case of \eqref{eq:fourier_net} with
+where $\theta = \{\mathbf{W}_\ell, \mathbf{b}_\ell, \ldots\}$ and $\psi$ represents the activation function.
+Following the empirical demonstration of PECANN \citep{hu2026caalm} for PDEs with highly oscillatory solution, the standard deviation of the Gaussian distribution $\sigma$ is set to 1.0 in the present work as well.
+Additionally, the conventional MLP network architecture corresponds to replacing \eqref{eq:modified_1st_hidden} with a standard affine transformation: